Trump’s threat to veto defense bill over social-media protections is heading to a showdown with Congress

 Though Trump has fixated on the defense bill, there are several other arenas on Capitol Hill in which Section 230 is being debated this week.

 On Wednesday, a panel of Senate Republicans advanced the nomination of Nathan Simington to serve as a new GOP member on the Federal Communications Commission, overriding Democratic objections about his political independence.
-Simington played a critical role in crafting an executive order earlier this year that aimed to expand the government’s power to police political speech on the web.
+Simington played a critical role in crafting an executive order earlier this year that aimed to expand the government’s power to police political speech on the Web.
 The widely panned directive has been challenged since over its constitutionality.

 On Thursday, the Senate Judiciary Committee also is expected to debate legislation taking aim at the Section 230 law.
 When asked about Trump’s veto threat, the chairman of that committee, Sen. Lindsey Graham (R-S.C.), said: “I support him using all the leverage he can.”